 Yes, we all know about primary and secondary colors.
-Red, yellow, and blue are the primaries and purple, orange, and green are the secondaries.
+Red, yellow, and blue are the primaries; purple, orange, and green are the secondaries.

 But what about tertiary colors?
-Tertiary colors are simply a mixture of a primary and secondary color.
+Tertiary colors are simply a mixture of primary and secondary colors.
 These are fun because you can go very fancy (vermillion) or very basic (red-orange) with their names.
 But whatever you call them, these are the colors that usually round out the color wheel.

 Not all color wheels are the same.
 Most color wheels have 12 colors: the primaries, secondaries, and tertiaries.
 However, the history of how colors are grouped is long, and there are many different color wheels to choose from.
-The first step is to pick one you like!
+The first step for using color theory in interior design is to pick the wheel you like!